Miracle1207/EconGym/document/Monetary Policy Issues/Q4-How-to-set-optimal-bank-rate-spreads.md

 In a perfectly competitive market, firms make production and hiring decisions based on price signals and financing costs.
 Changes in net interest margins affect loan rates, which directly influence firms’ marginal cost of capital, thereby determining output, employment, and price dynamics.

-**Bank → Commercial Banks**
+**Bank → Commercial Bank**
-Commercial banks must balance profit maximization with risk control.
+Commercial bank must balance profit maximization with risk control.
 Their behavior shapes the pace of credit supply, households’ financing costs, and firms’ investment efficiency, making them the core of the margin transmission mechanism.

 ---